Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/ionic-tab-bar-circle-middle-button.md

 We won't be making everything from scratch, so if you plan to work with me on this article, download the [Ionic tab bar starter](https://daily-dev-tips.com/posts/creating-segment-tabs-in-ionic/) from [GitHub](https://github.com/rebelchris/ionic-app/tree/segments).

 From there, open up the project in your editor of choice.
-If we then run the application, we will get a basic tab bar, and we will focus on changing this tab bar.
+If we run the application, we will get a basic tab bar, and we will focus on changing this tab bar.

 ![Ionic basic tabbar](https://cdn.hashnode.com/res/hashnode/image/upload/v1621167346918/16BpF6X3o.png)